AJChapman/acthpa-website/site/index.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/470868857?title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <br />

-## Current COVID-19 Policy (updated 8 December 2020)
+## Current COVID-19 Policy (updated 13 August 2021)

-The four main ACTHPA sites (Lake George, Lanyon, Spring Hill, and Collector) are currently open.
-However, both the ACT and NSW governments still have restrictions in place in relation to gatherings of people.

-***All pilots must comply with all government guidelines and restrictions when travelling to and flying or gathering at all ACTHPA sites.***

-If flying XC, please be aware that hitchhiking may be more difficult than usual.
+The ACTHPA Committee considered the ACT lockdown at its meeting last night.
+As the ACTHPA Committee, we are not closing any of our sites at this time.

+However we ask all our members to please read and follow all ACT and NSW Governments' public health orders and restrictions.
+Each pilot should independently decide whether travelling to a site and flying is within the scope of exercise or activities permitted in their particular circumstances.

+Please be aware that there are border declaration requirements for travel to NSW from the ACT and that visiting the ACT will require likely NSW residents to follow a stay-at-home order.

 ## [About ACTHPA](info/about)